dzhurarostislav/Restaurant-kitchen-pet-project/README.md

 # Restaurant-kitchen-pet-project
 # Run preloaded data
- run python manage.py loaddata my_fixture.json to load data from fixture to database Use default credentials to login into app:
+ run python manage.py loaddata my_fixture.json to load data from fixture to database.

+ Use default credentials to login into app:

  User123